Shubhammkumarr/WEB-O-CODE/README.md

-How are site is relevant ->
+How is site is relevant ->

 This site is related to an e-sport community which provides blog comprising of upcoming gaming contest, new features of the updated games, and many more.
 To build a gaming community for multiplayer competitive gamers.